-(II) Intelligent Automation Division
+Intelligent Automation В. Division

-The Intelligent Automation Group ("Exact Group") division comprises many business segments which include Automation, Control and Instrumentation, Rotating Machinery systems, Renewable Energy systems, Gas and Liquid Analysis systems, Valves Automation and Industrial Information Digital systems.
+The Intelligent Automation division ("Exact Group") comprises many business segments which include Automation, Control and Instrumentation, Rotating Machinery systems, Renewable Energy systems, Gas and Liquid Analysis systems, Valves Automation and Industrial Information Digital systems.

 Exact Group currently holds more than 20 live maintenance contracts established with most of the oil majors in Malaysia.
-We provide systems for Rotating Machinery like compressors and turbines, and also supply hybrid wind turbine solutions for offshore facilities.
+We not only provide systems for Rotating Machinery like compressors and turbines but also supply hybrid solar and wind turbine solutions for offshore facilities.
 Furthermore, we provide various gas and liquid analytical equipment including portable and fixed detection systems as well as fire and gas systems.